SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     type-optional ::= type-simple '?'-postfix

+..
+NOTE: The -postfix disambiguates between two terminals
+    which have the same text but which have different whitespace.

 .. syntax-grammar::

     Grammar of an optional type

     optional-type --> type ``?``

-..
-NOTE: The -postfix disambiguates between two terminals
-    which have the same text but which have different whitespace.

-    Compare:

-        bar?.doSomething()
-        foo ?
-42 : 7

-    One way to explain this is to have two different terminals.

-    postfix-question --> ``?``
-    infix-question --> `` ? ``

-    Better -- explain in prose.
-    There must not be whitespace between the type and the ?.

 Protocol Composition Type